xyfJASON/gans-pytorch/README.md

         <td><img src="./assets/sngan/mnist/step049999.png" ></td>
     </tr>
 </table>
+Note: The above SNGAN are trained with the vanilla GAN loss, rather than the hinge loss.

 SNGAN uses spectral normalization to control the Lipschitz constant of the discriminator.
 Even with the vanilla GAN loss, SNGAN can avoid mode collapse problem.